SayHomeBuy.com

 so that you can close on your home as soon as possible.

 We can help get your pre-approval application started.
-Search our financial network.

-top of consumer lending page
+top of page

-Qualify for Credit
+Qualifying for Credit

 Lenders typically use two key criteria in qualifying you for credit: